-There is a difference between living an active life and a purpose driven life.
+There is a difference between living an active life and a, purpose driven life.
 We all lead active lives.
 To be active does not mean we even have to physically do anything.
-We could be mentally active and be making plans and setting goals etc. but not going anywhere.
-But when we are living a purpose driven life our energy and activities has purpose and meaning.
-Pause to reflect the purpose of your chosen career.
-What is the meaning of your, career purpose, What is the quality of the energy you are expending.
-When you have a, career purpose, the more energy you expend, the more renewed you are.
-On the other hand, when you are not on purpose the energy you expend is not renewed, instead you end your day depleted and diminished.
+We could be mentally active and be making plans and, setting goals, etc. but not going anywhere.
+But when we are living a, purpose driven life, our energy and activities has a, life purpose, and meaning.
+Pause to reflect the purpose of your chosen, career.
+What is the meaning of your, career, purpose.
+What is the quality of the energy you are expending.
+When you have a, career, of purpose, the more energy you expend, the more renewed you are.
+On the other hand, when you are not on, life purpose, the energy you expend is not renewed, instead you end your day depleted and diminished.

 Keshia Morris, one final question What do you want your contribution to be to God’s Kingdom?

 To make this country’s democracy the best it can be, that is my, career purpose,